NAC logo

 League competition

-Nithsdale AC competes in two leagues this season
+Nithsdale AC competes in one league this season

 Only paid up club members are allowed to represent the club in league competition